harish9710100485/samrt-healthcare.github.io/README.md

 * Secure login page for authorized access to patient data and monitoring dashboard
 * Patient data analytics and visualization for trend analysis and forecasting
 * Remote patient monitoring capabilities for home healthcare services
-* Utilizes Raspberry Pi, an affordable and compact IoT device, for easy and efficient data collection and transmission.
+* Utilizes Node MCU, an affordable and compact IoT device, for easy and efficient data collection and transmission.

 ## Technologies Used